 For the full list of ingredients and amounts, please go to the recipe card below.

 - Shredded Unsweetened Coconut – The main ingredient in these cookies, providing texture, chewiness, and a rich coconut flavor.
-You can use short shredded coconut for a finer texture or long curly shreds for a more rustic look.
+Use short, shredded coconut for a finer texture or long curly shreds for a more rustic look.
 Different brands shred coconut differently, so choose based on your preference.
-Using unsweetened coconut prevents the cookies from being overly sweet.
+Use unsweetened coconut.

-- Condensed Milk – Acts as the binding agent and adds richness and sweetness.
+- Condensed Milk – This adds richness and sweetness.
 You can use regular condensed milk, coconut condensed milk for a dairy-free version, or even oat milk condensed milk (a new option I recently found at Sprout Market).
-Be sure to use condensed milk, not evaporated milk, as they are not interchangeable.

-- Pure Vanilla Extract – The vanilla flavor really stands out in this coconut cookie recipe.
-It enhances the sweetness and depth of flavor.
-Since vanilla plays a key role in balancing the coconut flavor, avoid imitation vanilla for the best taste.
+- Pure Vanilla Extract – Since vanilla plays a key role in balancing the coconut flavor, avoid imitation vanilla for the best taste.

 Swap the condensed milk:

-If you can’t find condensed milk or prefer coconut cookies without condensed milk, you can still make these chewy coconut cookies with just a few simple ingredient swaps!
+If you can not find condensed milk or prefer coconut cookies without condensed milk, you can still make these chewy coconut cookies with just a few simple ingredient swaps!
 This method creates a slightly lighter cookie while keeping the same delicious coconut flavor and chewy texture.

 - 2 egg whites